MicrosoftDocs/customer-insights/ci-docs/journeys/journey-known-issues.md

 # Known issues for journeys

-This article documents known issues related to real-time journey functionality.
+This article documents known issues related to real-time journeys functionality.

 ## Active journeys that were created on or before May 5, 2022 will stop working on July 1, 2024